androozhang/CS472-Class-Files/02-crypto-echo/questions.md

 - What would be the challenges of parsing messages without a structured header?

 **Hint:** Think about different types of data (text, binary, encrypted bytes) and how the receiver knows what it's receiving.

+These fields help with ensuring the message is read properly.
+For example, payload_len ensures the recipient knows the proper length of the message in the case they read too little or too much of the actual message.
+The message type also helps the server understand how to process the message instead of having to parse the message and figuring out if the client is sending a encrypted message or not.
+This can lead to confusion between the client and server and cause bugs in the future.
+The server will have no idea if the message "ENCRYPT:Hello World" is suppose to be a clue that hellow world should be encrypted or is that the actual message being sent.
+This also allows the developer to create more message types in the future without having to add another prefix which the server will have to implement as well.

 ---